 If you discover issues or learn that someone has stolen your identity you can take the next step, which is adding a fraud victim statement.
 To do so you must first file a valid identity theft report or police report.
 The victim statement is precisely that — a statement that you are a victim of identity theft.
 It remains on your credit report for seven years.

 In most instances, I believe a victim statement will provide the protection a victim needs while still allowing access to credit they need.
 A victim statement will delay the application process while a lender verifies your identity but will not remove you completely from the credit marketplace.

 The last step is freezing your credit file.
 Freezing your credit file removes you completely from the credit marketplace.

 In order to apply for credit or other services that require a review of your credit history, you will first need to un-freeze your credit history.
 To do so you will need to make the request in advance and provide a PIN number provided by Experian.

 In emergency situations or while traveling, you may not have your PIN available, which could cause significant problems for you.
 Many people do not realize that credit reports are used by cell phone companies to prevent fraud.
-Landlords and some employers also use credit reports to evaluate applications and to help prevent fraud, as well.
-So, they can be delayed in being able to get services if they haven’t prepared in advance by unfreezing their credit file.
+Landlords also use credit reports to evaluate applications and to help prevent fraud, as well.
+So, they can be delayed in being able to get services if they haven't prepared in advance by unfreezing their credit file.